 Data Products from the Berkeley Seismology Lab

-Daily seismic velocity monitoring for South Napa from just after the August 2014 quake to the present
+You can access daily seismic velocity monitoring for South Napa from just after the August 2014 quake to the present.

-BSL scientist Taka'aki Taira's seismic velocity work highlighted on the SpringerOpen blog
+BSL scientist Taka'aki Taira's seismic velocity has work highlighted on the SpringerOpen blog